Wallacoloo/fimfic-stats/Readme.md

 License
 ------

-All code in this repository is licensed under the terms of the GPL.
+All code in this repository is licensed under the terms of the GPLv3.
+Refer to the provided `LICENSE` file for the complete text.